NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 	:param view: :class:`view<PySide.QtCore.QString>`

-Split-off the given *view* in the bezier so that it can be assigned different shape and animation than the *Main* view.
+Split-off the given *view* in the Bezier so that it can be assigned different shape and animation than the *Main* view.
 See :ref:`the section on multi-view<multiViewParams>` for more infos.